TechonomicsInc/equinox/README.md

 ## Annotations

 Did you know that Go doesn't support annotations?<br>
-Equinox uses them anyway by shipping a little parser.
+Equinox uses them anyway by re-implementing them with a little parser.<br>

+Equinox annotations look a bit like Java's but only map to vararg funcs.<br>
+Arrays or Maps are not supported to keep the parser small.

-Just implement a `Meta()` function on your Plugin and get the most beautiful and flexible code ever:
+To use them just implement a `Meta()` function on your Plugin and get the most beautiful and flexible code you've ever seen:

 ```go
 type Ping struct{}